College football on television: National (anglophone)

 The Vanier Cup has had a wide and varied history on Canadian TV.

 In the early 1970s, CBC Television broadcast the game, eventually returning decades later to carry the 55th Vanier Cup in 2019.
 CBC Sports also simulcast American college football broadcasts on a sporadic basis from 1966 to 2005.
 From the mid-1970s through to the mid-1980s the CTV Network broadcast the national final.
 TSN gained broadcast rights to the final in the late 1980s.
 On occasion, the network would broadcast a conference game nationally, but would mainly stick with conference finals, national semifinals (a.k.a. bowl games) and the national final.

 TSN lost the rights to The Score in 2006 and 2007 for national bowl games and the Vanier Cup, but regained them between the 2008 and 2012 seasons.
 In the latter five seasons, TSN used its exclusive rights deal with the Canadian Football League to cross-promote the Vanier Cup as part of a broader championship weekend with the Grey Cup, the CFL championship; the cross-promotion was a success, with over 500,000 viewers watching the 2011 and 2012 Vanier Cups.

 In May 2013, CIS, since renamed U Sports, signed a six-year agreement with Rogers Sportsnet to carry the Uteck Bowl, Mitchell Bowl and Vanier Cup.
 As a standalone event and the only substantial football on Sportsnet (rival TSN owns exclusive NFL and CFL rights in addition to its extensive U.S. college football slate), the Vanier Cup has fared far more poorly; the 2017 Vanier Cup only drew 168,000, down almost three-fourths from 2011, when 665,000 viewers saw the game.
 Non-Vanier Cup games fared even more poorly; the 2014 playoff games drew 80,000 and 120,000 viewers (compared to 200,000 for the Vanier Cup that year), while that year's regular season slate drew only 28,000 per game, a number so low that Sportsnet could not justify the cost (about $84,000 per game at the time) to produce the regular season contests.
 By 2018, the playoff numbers had fallen to 39,000 viewers for the Uteck Bowl and 66,000 for the Mitchell Bowl; the Uteck Bowl has been harmed by non-competitiveness, as Quebec has defeated Atlantic in 11 consecutive Uteck Bowls.

+UK

+In the United Kingdom, DAZN and Sky Sports hold the rights to air American college football.
+DAZN air roughly 10 games a week of ABC and ESPN games (usually SEC matchups) live via simulcast as well as College GameDay live.
+They also offer archived replays of select games of the week and College GameDay replays.
+Sky Sports hold the rights to broadcast a small number of exclusively Notre Dame Fighting Irish games live from a U.S. simulcast (usually NBC, as Sky Sports is affiliated with Comcast, who are affiliated with NBC).